TotoruOps/blog/about.md

 ## What I'm doing

 I'm a SRE at [@VoltzMotorsTech](https://twitter.com/VoltzMotorsTech).
 What this means?
-I don't have a clue :monocle_face:, but I'll be writing about it for sure! :sunglasses:!
+I don't have a clue :sweat_smile:, but I'll be writing about it for sure! :sunglasses:!

 ## :peanuts: A Brief Story of Time